haandol/cognito-kakao-example/README.md

 # Installation

-this repository is consists of 2 parts
+this repository consists of 2 parts

 * **infra** - provision AWS resources such as Cognito UserPool, ApiGateway, etc.
 * **web** - run Nextjs web service on locally to test Kakao signin